 I think the large majority of us would agree with this principle and have waited a long time for a service like this.

 Wise is on average 7x cheaper than traditional banks when you send, spend, or withdraw money around the world.
 (Though this depends on each country).

 Here's a quick benefits summary:

 - No receiving country bank fee.

-- Market rate currency conversion, or better!
+- Get the true Mid-Market rate currency conversion, or better!

 - Fast transfer, especially on amounts below 5k.
-48-72 hours.
+Approx 48 hours.

-- Once you're comfortable with the system, can use the iOS or Android app for transfers on the fly.
+- Once you're comfortable with the system, you can use the iOS or Android app for transfers on the fly.

-It feels good to avoid those bank fees!
+Boy does it feel good to avoid those bank fees!